jeremiahsb/abogen/README.md

 If you still receive `Cannot GET /api/...`, the proxy is rewriting paths.
 Double-check the **Custom Locations** table (the `Forward Path` column should be empty for `/abs/`) and review the NPM access/error logs while issuing the curl request to confirm the backend sees the full `/api/libraries` URL.

 A JSON response confirming the libraries list means the proxy is routing API calls correctly.
-You can then use **Test connection** in Abogen’s settings (it now verifies the library and resolves the folder name/ID) and the “Send to Audiobookshelf” button on completed jobs.
+You can then use **Browse folders** to confirm the library contents, run **Test connection** in Abogen’s settings (it verifies the library and resolves the folder), and use the “Send to Audiobookshelf” button on completed jobs.

 ## Configuration reference
 Most behaviour is controlled through the UI, but a few environment variables are helpful for automation: